 For example, people with bipolar I disorder shift from episodes of intense happiness or mania to significant episodes of deep despair or depression.
 Bipolar II disorder isn’t quite as serious, as people with this variant might not have episodes of intense mania, but these people might still vary from deep depression to subtle mania on a regular basis.

 For those who develop bipolar I disorder, manic episodes can be intense.
-In an article in Salon, a writer who had bipolar mania described the episode as a cycle that began with feelings of creativity and happiness, but those feelings began to deepen and grow, until the writer felt as though he was hallucinating, chased by his own paranoia.
-He could tell that something about his mind wasn’t quite right, but he was helpless to stop it.
+In an article in Salon, a writer who had bipolar mania described the episode as a cycle that began with feelings of creativity and happiness.As those feelings began to deepen and grow the writer felt as if he was hallucinating.2 He could tell that something about his mind wasn’t quite right, but he was helpless to stop it.

 In addition to happiness and paranoia, common symptoms of mania include: